 These animals from another era tend to live together in colonies on rocky shores.
 If you head over to the Galapagos and know where to look, there is almost a 100% guarantee that you will see them.

 The females reach their sexual maturity at the age of 3 to 5 years old and the males at around 6 to 8 years old.
 They will breed every other year for their entire lifespan – with many living until the age of 60!

-The mating season takes place between December and March, when the weather is drier and colder, and nesting generally happens between January to April.
+The mating season takes place between December and March, when the weather is drier and colder.
+The nesting generally happens between January to April.
 These seasons can be different from island to island and will be heavily influenced by the weather and oceanic currents.

 During the mating season you may see males defending their territory against other males using mainly threats.
-A male will move his head up and down, walk on stiff legs, raise the spiny crest along his back, and open his mouth to reveal the reddish interior.
+A male will move his head up and down and walk on stiff legs.
+They also raise the spiny crest along his back, and open his mouth to reveal the reddish interior.
 In most cases a contender will walk away but, if he responds, there might well be a fight for control.

-Roughly one month after mating the females will start digging holes to lay their eggs, which is exactly what started on 19th March.
+Roughly one month after mating the females will start digging holes to lay their eggs.
+This year, this started exactly on 19th March.

 On good sandy sites the females will not guard their eggs once they are buried, however, on rockier or harder to dig sites where the eggs may be shallower, females may defend the nest for several days.

 Either way, much like turtles, the eggs are left to develop in the warm sand and will hatch around three to four months after being laid.
 This year we should be looking at June to July.